On the arbitrarily long-term stability of conservative methods: Introduction

 This paper is organized as follows.
 In Section 2, we review basic properties of conservative methods.
 It is shown that equicontinuity of discretized conserved quantities plays a central role in many estimates used in subsequent sections.
 In Section 3, we review some elementary topology results relevant to our current discussion and show a key separation theorem which form the basis for the main stability result.
 Moreover, we discuss the practical limitation of the main result in finite precision arithmetic.
-In Section 4, we derive a sufficient condition for conservative method using the multiplier method and provide an explicit formula in the case of polynomial conserved quantities.
-Finally in Section 5, we verify the main stability result numerically and make comparison with traditional and symplectic methods.
+In Section 4, we verify numerically the main stability result for various (nonlinear) multistep methods and make comparison with traditional and symplectic methods.
+Finally, in the appendix, we show the uniformly bounded displacement property for a conservative 1-step method from Section 4.